BSatyaKishore/Peer2Peer/README.md

 ## Peer to Peer
-A simple implementation of Peer to Peer Messaging Application with Central Server in Python using UDP
+A simple implementation of Peer to Peer (also provides NAT traversal) Messaging Application with Central Server in Python using UDP

 ## Synopsis
 1. Server: